ChpcTraining/css2024_notes/week1/day3_2025/readme.md

 Moved the dataset selection dropdown into the sidebar for better accessibility and space utilization.
 Consistent User Experience

+Create a new file called app_menu.py and copy the following code:

 Sidebar menus ensure users can switch between sections without scrolling.

 ```